 Click here to learn more about neuropathic pain.

 What is the dorsal root ganglion?

-The dorsal root ganglion is a bundle of nerve cell bodies located within the posterior region of various vertebrae along the spinal column.
-It is adjacent to the dorsal nerve root.
+The dorsal root ganglion is a bundle of nerve cell bodies in the posterior region of various vertebrae along the spinal column.
 The primary function of the dorsal root ganglion is to transmit information regarding your senses.
-As such, the dorsal root ganglion carries sensory neural signals from the peripheral nervous system to the central nervous system, which includes your spinal cord and brain.
+As such, the dorsal root ganglion carries sensory signals from the peripheral nervous system to the central nervous system, which includes your spinal cord and brain.

-DRG stimulation consists of electrical leads, an optional extension, and an implantable pulse generator.
-The electrical leads are threaded into the epidural space and from there, into the intervertebral foraman, in which the DRG lies.
-Each lead is tipped by four electrode contacts that are placed over the DRG.
-A non-rechargeable pulse generator is implanted in a pocket either in the upper buttock/low back, or, with an extension, into the abdominal wall.
+DRG stimulation consists of electrical leads and an implantable pulse generator.
+A physician threads the electrical leads into the epidural space, where the DRG lies.
+Each lead contains electrode surfaces that are placed over the DRG.
+A pulse generator is implanted in either the upper buttock/low back, or into the abdominal wall.
 In the period after surgery the leads can be programmed to give stimulation based on the pain pattern.
 Patients go home with a small hand-held controller that switches between stimulation settings.

-DRG stimulation is pretty identical to traditional spinal cord stimulation (SCS), with one very important difference.
-Rather than placing leads in a general region of the spinal cord, DRG stimulation targets the specific regions of the spinal cord that are transmitting the pain and shuts down those painful signals directly by placing the leads directly over the DRG’s.
+DRG stimulation is similar to traditional spinal cord stimulation (SCS), with one very important difference.
+Rather than placing leads in a general region of the spinal cord, DRG stimulation targets the specific regions of the spinal cord that are transmitting the pain and shuts down those painful signals directly by placing the leads over the DRG’s.